3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 ### iPXE on apu2

 I tried to create Robot Framework script, but faced weird issue when trying to send more then one character.
-I describe my findings in [this email](https://groups.google.com/d/msg/robotframework-users/5Mf2rKns13s/XQbalZ_DAQAJ).
+I described my findings in [this email](https://groups.google.com/d/msg/robotframework-users/5Mf2rKns13s/XQbalZ_DAQAJ).
 As I wrote it happen that `Telnet.write()` functions is too fast and iPXE cannot handle incoming characters.
 It took couple hours to figure out and without debugging output it would not be possible.